Every once in a while we see a marketing campaign that flops. Take Burger King’s former mascot, ‘The King’, for example.

-Created in an attempt to stand up against McDonalds long-time hero Ronald McDonald, the odd looking mascot and his strange commercials ended up turning people off instead of bringing them into the restaurant.
+Created in an attempt to stand up against McDonald’s long-time hero Ronald McDonald, the odd looking mascot and his strange commercials ended up turning people away rather than bringing them into the restaurant.

-I think the examples here and any you might be thinking about right now are enough to make you understand that your content in any marketing campaign needs to make sense, resonate with the audience, and leave them wanting more.
+I think the Burger King mascot example is enough to validate that your content in any marketing campaign needs to appeal to your audience and leave them wanting more.

 1. Find Your Avatar

-We talked about campaigns that flopped as a result of missing the mark.
-There are a hundred reasons why this can happen, including poor visuals, unclear tag lines, and targeting the wrong audience.
+There are many reasons campaigns flop as a result of missing the mark, including poor visuals, unclear taglines, and targeting the wrong audience.

 Take the time to sit down with your marketing team to determine the full demographic of your audience to avoid hitting these snags.
 Try writing a short paragraph that defines their age, what they like, where they live, and what they might be struggling with.

 The clearer you are with this, the better chance you’ll hit your target.

 Once you’ve honed in on your target audience, declare your objectives.
 Ask yourself questions like: